osamaashraf6/School-Library-OOP-Ruby/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet Clinic Database] <a name="about-project"></a>
+# 📖 [School-Library-OOP-Ruby] <a name="about-project"></a>

-> In this project, I used a relational database to create the initial data structure for a vet clinic.
-I created a table to store animals' information, insert some data into it, and query it.
+> Ruby-OOP-School-Library Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them

 ## 🛠 Built With <a name="built-with"></a>

-- [x] Database👌
+- [x] Ruby👌
-- [x] Postgresql
+- [x] OOP ruby

 ### Tech Stack <a name="tech-stack"></a>